klangman/Adjacent-Windows/README.md

 7. Click on the gears icon to the right of the "Adjacent Windows" entry to open the config window so you can change the hotkeys and other options as desired.

 ## Feedback
-Please, if you find any issues or suggestions, feel free to create an issue here on Github.
+Please, if you find any issues or have any suggestions, feel free to create an issue here on Github.
 Thanks!

 Free Icon: https://www.flaticon.com/free-icon/four-arrows_10696144 Four ways icons created by Laisa Islam Ani